EvilAngelPixie/d3js/_posts/2015-04-27-javascript.md

 #### CSS

-* Can be included in the `<head>` element, as a linked style sheet or inline as a attribute.
+* Can be included in the `<head>` element, as a linked style sheet or inline as an attribute.
 * Sytax changes slightly depending on which one of these you're using.
 * Also uses American spelling (i.e. center, color).
 * CSS Type Selectors are very important and it's worth trying to figure these out as they are quite powerful.